 On December 7, 2017, the Ministry of Civil Affairs and the China Center for Children’s Welfare and Adoption (CCCWA) issued a public notice ending the mandatory orphanage donations, effective immediately.
 Adoptive parents would still be able to make a voluntary donation, should they wish to do so, but the amount of the donation would be at the discretion of the adoptive parents.
-Additionally, whereas previously the mandatory donations were made prior to the child’s adoption being finalized, now donations could not occur until after the adoption had been finalized in province.
+Additionally, whereas previously the mandatory donations were made before the child’s adoption is finalized, now donations could not occur until after the adoption had been finalized in the province.

 Adoption is an expensive endeavor.
 Between home study fees, agency fees, government fees, and travel, the total amount adds up quickly.
 For my family, of all the fees we paid in our process to adopt our son and daughter the (then) mandatory donation was the one payment we knew went directly to the children.
 True, corruption is everywhere.
 True, you can never be sure where exactly the money will go.
 But there is little doubt foreign donations have helped these organizations greatly throughout the years.
 The question is, What happens now?

-It is possible that the Chinese government will offer more support for the thousands of waiting children, but it’s also possible that orphanages will be forced to support themselves.
+The Chinese government may offer more support for the thousands of waiting children, but it’s also possible that orphanages will be forced to support themselves.
 Maybe families will donate more, and maybe they will donate less.
 What the landscape will look like two, three, or five years from now is impossible to say.

 How about you?
 Have you traveled or will you travel to China soon to complete an adoption?
 Will you make or did you make the now optional orphanage donation?
 If you’re considering adoption, is a donation to your future child’s orphanage something you would consider?
 What would you do?

 Are you ready to pursue adoption?
 Visit Adoption.org or call 1-800-ADOPT-98 to connect with compassionate, nonjudgmental adoption specialists who can help you get started on the journey of a lifetime.